joelparkerhenderson/demo-swift-rest/README.md

 1. Add dependencies for Alamofire, ObjectMapper, and Realm.

-  * To add Alamofire as a dependency, we prefer using Carthage.
+  * To add these, we prefer using Carthage.

   * If you prefer, you can add it by using a dynamic framework or using Cocoapods.